moreThanYouKnow/AndroidBasicGuide/README.md

 ## Architecture as it is

+If you're looking for something official, you can watch some good explanations here:
+Official guide to app architecture: https://developer.android.com/topic/architecture Good course from Google: https://developer.android.com/courses/pathways/android-architecture

+But we also want to share this beautiful author's articles with you.
+Don't be afraid to read them:

 Why should your app be Single Activity with fragments: https://m.habr.com/ru/company/redmadrobot/blog/426617/

 Android Architecture Components: Room, LiveData -> ViewModel: https://medium.com/@gadi.krn/android-architecture-components-make-your-app-as-you-dreamed-9a786fce67ea